nidhi-singh02/token-transfer/README.md

 ### web-app

-This folder is participant's interface(User,Organizer,Secondary Market Admin) developed using react.js.
+This folder is participant's interface(User,Admin) developed using react.js.
 This consumes REST API to contact with Web server.

 # Prerequisites: